 Please feel free to share the file with your friends and colleagues or post it on your blog/twitter.

-By the way, if you want to do quick calculations, we have a version of this calculator hosted on Google Docs (please make a copy of the Google Doc sheet into your own account before you make any changes to it).
+By the way, if you want to do quick calculations, we have a version of this calculator hosted on Google Docs (this will make a copy of the Google sheet into your own account before you can make any changes to it).

 How does the calculator work?

 Ah!
 The million dollar calculator.
 Explaining how it works is beyond the scope of this post as it is too technical (maybe a separate post).
 But, if you have got stomach for it, below is gist of how we calculate number of visitors needed to get significant results.